Orange-OpenSource/ods-ios/docs/guidelines/colors.md

 ## Implementation

-Four types of colors:
+Four categories of colors:
-- Core color
+- Core
 - Functional
 - Supporting
-- Stil not classified
+- Not classified

 Colors will be different depending on whether they are displayed in light or in dark mode.

 You can use ODSColor like this:

 ``` swift
     Image(systemName: "checkmark").foregroundColor(ODSColor.coreOrange.color)
     MyView().background(ODSColor.primaryBackground.color)
 ```